amazingandyyy/react-graphql-hackathon-kit/README.md

 This project has two parts:

-1. `/server` is a simple GraphQL server built with Node, Babel, GraphQL.js, and graphql-tools
+1. [/server](server) is a simple GraphQL server built with Node, Babel, GraphQL.js, and graphql-tools
-1. `/client` is an app built with Create React App, React Router 4, and Apollo Client
+1. [/client](client) is an app built with Create React App, React Router, and Apollo Client